MJ029/Machine-Learning-101/4-Classification Models/Decision Trees/ReadMe.md

 # Decision Tree Classification

+### Points To Remember:
+  - D-Tree
+  - Attribute - IV
+  - Target Variable - DV

 - Hi, Welcome to 5'th part of Classification algorithms.
 Here we are going to see in-detail about Decision Tree Algorithms for Classification problems.
-- In Regression module we have covered the usage of Decision tree Algorithm and its application in-details.
-If you missed out to check out it please [Click Here](https://github.com/ManikandanJeyabal/Machine-Learning-101/tree/master/3-Regression%20Models/Decision%20Trees#decision-tree-regression) to proceed with Decision tree with Regression.
+- In Regression Models we have covered the usage of Decision tree Algorithm and its application in-details.
+If you missed out to check out it please [Click Here](https://github.com/ManikandanJeyabal/Machine-Learning-101/tree/master/3-Regression%20Models/Decision%20Trees#decision-tree-regression) to proceed with Decision tree for Regression.

 ### 1. Introduction:
 - Decision tree builds **Classification** or **Regression models** in the form of a tree structure.
-It breaks down a data-set into smaller and smaller subsets while at the same time an associated decision tree is incrementally developed.
+It breaks down a data-set into smaller subsets while at the same time an associated decision tree is incrementally developed.
 - D-Tree is one of the predictive modeling approaches used in **statistics**, **data mining** and **machine learning**.
 - The resulting **D-Tree** contains 3 parts **Root Node**, **Decision Nodes** and **Leaf Nodes**.
 - A **Decision Node** has two or more branches which holds attributes(IV's) where else a **Leaf Node** represents a classification or decision(DV).